STFUjs/STFU/README.md

 The data is always a Whatever:〰️{Packed Bits, or a STFU Expander 🤪, or another Control Symbol}, formal.

-Bits: {0,1} from Logical Direction indicator is {less,more}:
+Bits: ↕️{0,1} from Logical Direction indicator is {less,more}:

-01🤯💡↕️xxx
+01🤯💡↕️✖️❌✖️

-🌑xx: is Whatevers 〰️{Packed Bits,Control Symbol,Expanders}
+🌑❌✖️: is Whatevers 〰️{Packed Bits,Control Symbol,Expanders}

+🌑🌑✖️: Whatevers 〰️
+🌑🌕✖️: Bits & Iterator Multiples

-000: {Single Whatevers 〰️{Bits,Control Symbol,Expanders}, }
+🌑🌑🌑: ↕️{ Whatevers 〰️{Bits,Control Symbols,Expanders}, }

-: {Count of Bits, Iterator Multiples} structures

-: {Depth, Turn of Index}
-: {Count, Slots of Information}

-: {Parts, Wholes} of Bits such as fractional 1/(2^n) or 2^n : {Differencing, binary 2^} of Bits
+🌑🌑🌕: ↕️{Turn of Index, Slots of Information} Any Whatevers 〰️ 🌑🌕🌑: ↕️{Count of Single Bits, Iterator:Multiples} bits & bit structures Compositor 🌑🌕🌕: ↕️{Parts, Wholes} of Bits such as fractional 1/(2^n) or 2^n : {Differencing Halfs, binary 2^ Accumulation} of Bits

-🌕xx: Declarations and Composits
+🌕❌✖️: STFU Declarations and Composits
+Includes the Control Symbol's Types in Connected Control Symbols

+The set of STFU's standards includes the
+↕️{Local, Universal} Context

-111: Declaration: {definition is inside, Reference a Declaration}
+STFU Declaration: {definition is inside, Reference a Declaration} ↕️{STFU Declaration}
+STFU Representation "show" and logic "true"
+↕️{STFU Reference with STFU Associative} local and Universal STFU References + Associative

+🌕🌑✖️:
+🌕🌕✖️:

+🌕🌑🌑:
+🌕🌑🌕:
+🌕🌕🌑:
+🌕🌕🌕: (Extensions in STFUf)

+The STFU's Accurate Representation Declaration is included as it is complete.

+Formally Declared STFU Expanders (such as logic and control pages in STFU Books) can be the Symbol's Whatevers.

 <H3>Connected Control Symbols</H3>